Extended Convolution Bounds on the Fr\'{e}chet Problem: Robust Risk Aggregation and Risk Sharing: Risk Sharing

 where is a distortion function.
 Hence, the above risk functionals $\rho_{g_{\lambda,i}}$ can be viewed as either a Yaari's dual utility or a distortion risk measure; see \cite{Y87} and Chapter 4 of \cite{FS16}.
-Note that the distortion function $g_{\lambda,i}$ has the inverse S-shape, exaggerating the probabilities for both large losses and large gains.
+Note that the distortion function $g_{\lambda,i}$ has an inverse-S shape, exaggerating the probabilities for both large losses and large gains.
 If $X$ is the possible random loss in future, then the distortion risk measure defined above represents the decision maker's attitude: risk aversion for large losses and risk-seeking for small losses or gains; see \cite{Y87} and \cite{TK92}.
 The distortion risk measures with general distortion functions are also popular in insurance pricing, performance evaluation and other applications; see e.g., \cite{Wang96}, \cite{Wang00}, \cite{CM09} and \cite{FS16}.
-Note that the risk sharing for $\lambda \mathbb E(X)+(1-\lambda) R_{I_i}(X)$ is equivalent to the risk sharing for $R_{I_i}$ in terms of the optimal risk allocations.
-This motivates us to consider the risk sharing for $R_{I_i}$.
+Note that the risk sharing problem for $\lambda \mathbb E(X)+(1-\lambda) R_{I_i}(X)$ is equivalent to the risk sharing problem for $R_{I_i}$ in terms of the optimal risk allocations.
+This motivates us to consider the risk sharing problem for $R_{I_i}$.

 For monetary risk measures\footnote{We say a mapping $\rho:\X \to \R$ is a monetary risk measure if it satisfies cash invariance, i.e., $\rho(X+c)=\rho(X)+c$ for $X\in \X$ and $c\in \R$, and monotonicity, i.e., $\rho(X)\le\rho(Y)$ for $X\le Y$; see e.g., Chapter 4 of \cite{FS16}.}, optimality with respect to the sum (referred to as the sum optimality) is equivalent to Pareto optimality (e.g., Proposition 1 of \cite{ELW18}).
 Clearly, $R_I$ and $\rho_{g_{\lambda,i}}$ are monetary risk measures.
-More economic interpretation on the inf-convolution can be found in e.g., Chapter 10 of \cite{R13}.
+Further economic interpretations on the inf-convolution can be found in e.g., Chapter 10 of \cite{R13}.

-We next give the definition of comonotonicity and counter-comonotonicity for $n$ random variables to interpret the optimal allocations.
-We say $(X_1,\dots,X_n)$ are \emph{comonotonic} if there exist increasing functions $f_i,~i\in [n]$ such that $X_i=f_i(X_1+\dots+X_n)$ for all $i\in [n]$; we say $(X_1,\dots,X_n)$ are \emph{counter-comonotonic} if $(-X_i, X_j)$ are comonotonic for any $i\neq j$.
-We refer to \cite{DDGKV02} for an overview on comonotonicity, and \cite{LLW23} for the characterization on counter-comonotonicity.
+We next give the definition of comonotonicity and counter-monotonicity for $n$ random variables to interpret the optimal allocations.
+We say $(X_1,\dots,X_n)$ are \emph{comonotonic} if there exist increasing functions $f_i,~i\in [n]$ such that $X_i=f_i(X_1+\dots+X_n)$ for all $i\in [n]$; we say $(X_1,\dots,X_n)$ are \emph{counter-monotonic} if $(-X_i, X_j)$ are comonotonic for any $i\neq j$.
+We refer to \cite{DDGKV02} and \cite{JKLW22} for an overview on comonotonic risk sharing rules, and \cite{LLW23} for the characterization on counter-monotonicity.

 Our result for Problem \eqref{Eq:inf-convolution} is displayed as follows.
 In what follows, $x_+:=x\vee 0$ for $x\in\R$.

 \begin{theorem}[Risk sharing for the average quantile] For $X \in \X_1$ and $\bsyb{\beta}\in (0,1)^n$ satisfying $\beta\in (0,1)$, we have